Home > Short-Term Health Insurance > Connecticut Short-Term Health Insurance

 No insurers offer temporary health insurance plans in Connecticut

-Although federal rules regarding short-term health plans were relaxed in 2018, Connecticut actually further enhanced its rules regarding short-term health insurance in 2019.
+Connecticut has strict rules for short-term health insurance.
 As a result, no insurers currently market these temporary health plans in the state.

 Frequently asked questions about short-term health insurance in Connecticut